JeffofBread/jdwm/README.md

 ## Known Bugs

-- Steam toast notifications not floating and screwing up tiling.
+- Steam (specifically toast notifications) causing tiling issues.
-- There might be a conflict between dwm-ipc and pertag, where dwm-msg does not dump the correct values.
+- There might be a conflict between dwm-ipc and pertag, where dwm-msg does not always dump correct values.
 I will look into it in the future.

 ## Future